algoafrofutures/algoafrofutures.github.io/content/faq/index.md

 > BTP define 'Black' as of Black African, Caribbean, Afro-Latinx and African-American heritage, including those of mixed-Black heritage who identify as such.

 ### Why can only people from the West Midlands apply?
-This is a pilot project that we would like to expand in the future, but for now we are interested in creating the opportunity for a local live coding community of practice to grow in the Birmingham area.
+This is a pilot project that we would like to expand in the future, but for now we are interested in creating the opportunity for a local live coding community of practice to grow in the West Midlands area.

 ### What is Vivid Projects like?
 > Vivid Projects is a non-profit company supporting media arts practice.
 Founded in 2012 and based in Birmingham, we encourage innovation, risk and experimentation in artistic practice.
 We are committed to a diversity of practice and encourage historic and contemporary engagement with cultural and sub-cultural histories.
 Our work is made public through an ambitious programme of events and exhibitions on and off-site, created in collaboration with artists, producers, thinkers and researchers.